centria/console/docs/part0.md

 friday cafeteria: Pizza
 ```

 Then separate the menu of this week to its own file **cafeteria.txt**.
 You don't have to remove the menu from the **notes** file.
-Also separate the notes concerning the course Introduction to Java.
+Also separate the notes concerning the course Intro to cs.